-Check the Mode Register 1 bit 4 SLEEP setting.
-The value needs to be 0 so that the OSC is turn on.
+Check the Mode register 1 bit 4 (MODE1[4]) SLEEP setting.
+The value needs to be a logic 0 so that the OSC is turned on.
 If the OSC is turned off, the LEDs cannot be turned on or off and also can't be dimmed or blinked.